Toolkit

 Measurement & Validation

 Track how many backlog items are tagged for follow-up on impact in a sprint.
-Optional: For shipped features, compare related performance metrics (e.g. page weight, API calls) before and after.
+For shipped features, compare related performance metrics (e.g. page weight, API calls) before and after.

 Want help running a net positive sprint?